Digital Asset Management was one of my early initiatives at Comedy Central, and it’s remained one of my all-time favorite projects there.

 Comedy Central’s DAM system was originally created by — and for — the print design team.
 The initiative started small, but it grew to serve additional teams across the larger creative workgroup.
 Over the course of a decade its reach eventually expanded to serve a broad swath of users across Viacom’s corporate enterprise — users who have come to depend on it for ready access to a collection of more than 50,000 of Comedy Central’s branded digital assets.

-A Grass Roots Initiative
+DAM was a Grass Roots Initiative

 Before there was any Digital Asset Management system, the design and graphics team were frequently bombarded with requests that were highly disruptive to its workflow and sanity.
 Any person, from any department in the company, might develop a sudden and urgent need for logos or images from the network’s various shows.
 These were important requests.
 We’d have to drop everything to hunt down the needed asset — and our resources were scattered across individual workstations, local storage devices, optical media, and a couple of servers.